bingyuzhang/bingyu/research-en.md

 - [Capacities from the Chiu-Tamarkin Complex](https://arxiv.org/abs/2103.05143), preprint.

-- On the structure of the Chiu-Tamarkin homology. (in preparation)

-   In this article, we shall give a cyclic structure as well as various algebraic structures on Chiu-Tamarkin homology.
-Using the cyclic structure, we can define a version of $S^1$-equivariant Chiu-Tamarkin complex, and explain how we use essentially the $\mathbb{Z}/\ell$-action on the proof of the contact non-squeezing.
-We also prove a Viterbo isomorphism, demonstrating that the Chiu-Tamarkin homology of open-disk bundle is isomorphic to homology of free loop space.
-We will test those structures on the homology of free loop space.
+- Idempotence of microlocal kernels and $S^1$-equivariant Chiu-Tamarkin complex.
+(Available upon request)

+   We present a series of results and constructions about the Chiu-Tamarkin complex that are motivated by the idempotence of microlocal kernels, including: (1) a natural explanation for the definition of the $\bZ/\ell$-equivariant Chiu-Tamarkin complex; (2) a graded commutative product on the non-equivariant Chiu-Tamarkin complex; and (3) a construction of the $S^1$-equivariant Chiu-Tamarkin complex.
+As applications, we: (1) construct a sequence of symplectic capacities $(\overline{c}_k)_{k\in \bN}$ and prove that it coincides with the symplectic capacities $({c}_k)_{k\in \bN}$ we defined using the $\bZ/\ell$-equivariant Chiu-Tamarkin complex under certain conditions; and (2) prove a Viterbo isomorphism.
+In the appendix, we provide a proof of admissibility for all open sets in a cotangent bundle under the setup of the triangulated category.

+- Contact Non-squeezing at Large Scale via Generating functions.
+Joint with Maia Fraser and Sheila Sandon. (in preparation) We will prove the contact non-squeezing theorem for big balls using generating function homology.
+Our basic tool is a new $\mathhbb{Z}/k$-equivariant generating function homology.

+ - Chiu-Tamarkin complex as Hochschild cohomology. (in preparation) We prove that the Chiu-Tamarkin complex is isomorphic to the Hochschild cohomology of the Tamarkin category.
+We also develop the Chiu-Tamarkin complex of spectrum coefficient, which is a candidate for spectrum coefficient closed string invariant for open sets in cotangent bundles.
 ## Thesis and notes

 - [PhD Thesis](Files/PhD_Thesis.pdf) is my PhD thesis.
 It consists of the two papers above with more details.
 Specifically, we study the cup product on the non-equivariant Chiu-Tamarkin complex and the $S^1$-equivariant Chiu-Tamarkin complex, and we define capacities using various versions of Chiu-Tamarkin complexes.
 Last, we make some computations for the convex toric domains and the unit disk bundle.
 Comments are welcome!